-Economics Partners Limited ("Economics Partners" or the "Firm") is a firm of economic consultants specializing in competition and regulatory economics and market assessments.
+Economics Partners Limited ("Economics Partners" or the "Firm") is a firm of economic consultants specialising in competition and regulatory economics and market assessments.
 The Firm was appointed in September 2019 pursuant to an open tender to conduct the Market Study on behalf of and in cooperation with the Office.
 The Market Study will consist of two principal elements:

-- An assessment of and report on the market definitions for competition assessment purposes for the various fuels markets in the Fuel Sector which are to be assessed during the course of the Market Study (the "Market Definition Report"); and - An assessment of the effectiveness of competition of all fuels markets defined in the Market Definition Report, and any recommendations regarding potential regulatory models, intervention strategies, recommended market rules, and regulatory determinations to be considered and implemented in the relevant markets in the Fuel Sector (the "Market Assessment Report").
+- An assessment of and report on the market definitions for competition assessment purposes for the various fuels markets in the Fuel Sector which are to be assessed during the course of the Market Study (the "Market Definition Report"); and - 2.
+An assessment of the effectiveness of competition of all fuels markets defined in the Market Definition Report, and any recommendations regarding potential regulatory models, intervention strategies, recommended market rules, and regulatory determinations to be considered and implemented in the relevant markets in the Fuel Sector (the "Market Assessment Report").

 After its appointment, the Firm has undertaken a comprehensive process of information gathering pertaining to the different potential markets in the Fuel Sector in the Cayman Islands, and has analysed this information using commonly accepted techniques and approaches of market definition for competition assessment.
-The present report is the Market Definition Report and it is the product of the Firm's analysis.
+The present report is the Market Definition Report and it is the product of the Firm's analysis after comprehensive input from the Chief Fuels Inspector and Director, Fuels Market.